Skip to main content

 Backstage User Identity

-A user identity within Backstage is built up from two pieces of information, a user entity reference, and a set of ownership entity references.
-When a user signs in, a Backstage token is generated with these two pieces of information, which is then used to identify the user within the Backstage ecosystem.
+A user identity within Backstage is built up from two main pieces of information: a user entity reference, and a set of ownership references.
+When a user signs in, a Backstage token is generated which is then used to identify the user within the Backstage ecosystem.

 The user entity reference should uniquely identify the logged in user in Backstage.
 It is encouraged that a matching user entity also exists within the Software Catalog, but it is not required.
 If the user entity exists in the catalog it can be used to store additional data about the user.
 There may even be some plugins that require this for them to be able to function.